Condor Capital Wealth Management’s Take on Changes Coming to Medicaid Reimbursement Rates in 2015

 Condor Capital Wealth Management

-Founded in 1988, Condor Capital Management is an employee-owned, SEC-registered investment advisor based in Martinsville, N.J. employing 16 professional and support staff.
+Founded in 1988, Condor Capital Wealth Management is an employee-owned, SEC-registered investment advisor based in Martinsville, N.J. employing 16 professional and support staff.
 Since Condor is a fee-only investment management firm, its fees are based on portfolio size, not sales commissions or number of trades.
 For more information on Condor Capital Wealth Management, please visit www.condorcapital.com or call 732-356-7323.